AAPISA Targeted Student Intervention Specialist

 Lailan has worked in education and youth development for over 20 years, running afterschool programs and youth leadership development training with Oakland Leaf, and The Avenues Project in East Oakland.
 She led the Town Researchers student research team with the OUSD Meaningful Student Engagement Office to lift up student voice and solutions for education policy reform, and conducted several youth-led participatory action research programs for education justice across the Bay Area.
 She has served on the Advisory Board for AYPAL: Building API Community Power and the Board of Directors for Youth Together, supporting youth organizing campaigns for education justice in Oakland and California.

 Lailan served as the Senior Field Representative for Assemblymember Sandré Swanson on education, youth and community development, and authored a report for the California State Assembly on State School Financial Takeovers, evaluating the impacts and efficacy of the state's system of financial monitoring and receivership.
 She engaged, learned and organized with diverse Asian American and Pacific Islander neighborhoods across the country in her work at the National Coalition for Asian Pacific American Community Development, and worked with local organizations and national coalitions to advocate for equitable community development programs and policies for Asian Pacific Islanders on Capitol Hill.

-Lailan is excited to come back full circle to her own school district to lift up the voices of students who are often overlooked and invisible and be of service to students, families, and schools toward the social transformation project of unleashing the power and brilliance of Oakland students to change the world.
+Lailan has come back full circle to her own school district to lift up the voices of students who are often overlooked and invisible and be of service to students, families, and schools toward the social transformation project of unleashing the power and brilliance of Oakland students to change the world.

-Please e-mail email@example.com with information about yourself, your experience, and your interests to get involved!
+Please e-mail the team members above with information about yourself, your experience, and your interests to get involved!

-Click here to learn more about our APISA Network & Advisory Collaborative!
+Click here to learn more about our AAPISA Network & Advisory Collaborative!